saadmsft/call-center-voice-agent-accelerator/README.md

      ```
      https://<your-container-app-url>/acs/incomingcall
      ```
-     Replace `<your-container-app-url>` with the Application URL from your Container App.
+     Replace `<your-app-service-url>` with the Default domain URL from your App Service.

 📸 Refer to the screenshot below for guidance: